ACCIDENTS & EMERGENCY PROCEDURE

 -

-Give first aid!
-Start initial measures to stabilize the person before calling the emergency number.
+If someone is hurt or injured, provide first aid!
+Start initial measures (see the picture) to stabilize the person before calling the emergency number.
 If in doubt, ask bystanders if they can help.

 -